z0mbiebrad/portfolio/prezet/content/blogpost1.md

 image: prezet/images/javascript.jpg
 ---

-# You can manipulate Laravel data with Javascript!

 And heres what I mean by that.
 Once you have successfully passed data, lets say for example your Posts::all(), to your blade view, like so.

 ```